riscv-steel/riscv-steel/docs/source/software-guide.md

 After configuring the parameters of your instance of the SoC IP, generate a new bitstream and upload it to your FPGA.
 The application will start running automatically when you power up the board.

-## SoC IP API Reference
+## RISC-V Steel API Reference

 ### Introduction

-RISC-V Steel SoC IP API is a set of function calls to configure and control RISC-V Steel SoC IP, making it easier to develop applications for it.
+RISC-V Steel API is a set of function calls to configure and control RISC-V Steel SoC IP, making it easier to develop applications for it.

 To use the API in your application you need to include  `rvsteel-api.h` in your source code: